-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Community Transition

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiv er that replaces an existing waiver.
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
 Select one:

 Service is included in approved waiver.
-There
+There is no change in service specifications.

 Service is included in approved waiver.
-The se rvice specifications have been modified.
+The service specifications have been modified.

-Service is not included in the approved waiver :